 - The Code of Ethics & Transparency requires members to act in accordance with sound trading practices and in strict compliance with the prevailing legislation. - The Code of GPP seeks to ensure transparency in the promotion of medicines and compliance with the ethical principles and the prevailing laws and regulations.
-This Code requires that members' promotional activities directed towards consumers must be undertaken with the aim of generating a new culture in regard to rational and appropriate consumption of medicines, encouraging the guidance of healthcare professionals authorised to prescribe. - Members must adopt the proper measures to ensure the promotion of prescription medicines on their websites will only be accessible to healthcare professionals.
+This Code requires that members' promotional activities directed towards consumers must be undertaken with the aim of generating a new culture with regard to the rational and appropriate consumption of medicines, encouraging the guidance of healthcare professionals who are authorised to prescribe. - Members must adopt the proper measures to ensure that the promotion of prescription medicines on their websites will only be accessible to healthcare professionals.